 select DATABASEPROPERTYEX('clonedb', 'isClone').
 The return value of 1 indicates the database is created from clonedatabase while 0 indicates it is not a clone.

-- Tempdb supportability: A new errorlog message that indicates the number of tempdb files and the size/autogrowth of tempdb data files present at server startup.
+- Tempdb supportability: A new error log message that indicates at start-up both the number of tempdb files, and the size and autogrowth of tempdb data files.

-- Database Instant File Initialization Logging: A new errorlog message that indicates on server statup, the status of Database Instant File Initialization (enabled/disabled).
+- Database Instant File Initialization Logging: A new error log message that indicates on server startup, the status of Database Instant File Initialization (enabled/disabled).

-- Module names in callstack: The Xevent callstack now includes modules names + offset instead of absolute addresses.
+- Module names in callstack: The extended event (XEvent) callstack now includes modules names plus offset, instead of absolute addresses.

 - New DMF for incremental statistics: This improvement addresses connect feedback (797156) to enable tracking the incremental statistics at the partition level.
 A new DMF sys.dm_db_incremental_stats_properties is introduced to expose information per-partition for incremental stats.

 - Index Usage DMV behavior updated: This improvement addresses connect feedback (739566) from customers where rebuilding an index will not clear any existing row entry from sys.dm_db_index_usage_stats for that index.
 The behavior will now be the same as in SQL 2008 and SQL Server 2016.
-See the blog for more information.
+For more information, see the blog.

 - Change Tracking Cleanup: A new stored procedure

-sp_flush_CT_internal_table_on_demandis introduced to cleanup change tracking internal tables on demand.
+sp_flush_CT_internal_table_on_demandis introduced to clean the change tracking internal tables on demand.

-- Mitigation for underestimated and overestimated memory grant: Added new query hints for Resource Governor through MIN_GRANT_PERCENT and MAX_GRANT_PERCENT.
-This allows you to leverage these hints while running queries by capping their memory grants to prevent memory contention.
-For more information, see knowledge base article KB310740
+- Mitigation for underestimated and overestimated memory grant: Added a new query hints for Resource Governor through MIN_GRANT_PERCENT and MAX_GRANT_PERCENT.
+This new query allows you to leverage these hints while running queries, by capping their memory grants to prevent memory contention.
+For more information, see knowledge base article KB310740.

-- Better memory grant/usage diagnostics: A new extended event was added to the list of tracing capabilities in SQL Server (query_memory_grant_usage) to track memory grants requested and granted.
-This provides better tracing and analysis capabilities for troubleshooting query execution issues related to memory grants.
+query_memory_grant_usagewas added to the list of tracing capabilities in SQL Server.
+This event tracks memory grants requested and granted.
+This event provides better tracing and analysis capabilities for troubleshooting any query execution issues related to memory grants.
 For more information, see knowledge base article KB3107173.

-- Query execution diagnostics for tempdb spill:- Hash Warning and Sort Warnings now have additional columns to track physical I/O statistics, memory used and rows affected.
+- Query execution diagnostics for tempdb spill:- Hash Warning and Sort Warnings now have additional columns to track physical I/O statistics, memory used, and rows affected.
 We also introduced a new hash_spill_details extended event.
 Now you can track more granular information for your hash and sort warnings (KB3107172).
 This improvement is also now exposed through the XML Query Plans in the form of a new attribute to the SpillToTempDbType complex type (KB3107400).
-Set statistics on now shows sort worktable statistics. .
+Set statistics

-- Improved diagnostics for query execution plans that involve residual predicate pushdown: The actual rows read will now be reported in the query execution plans to help improve query performance troubleshooting.
-This should negate the need to capture SET STATISTICS IO separately.
-This now allows you to see information related to a residual predicate pushdown in a query plan.
+- Improved diagnostics for query execution plans that involve residual predicate pushdown: The actual rows read are now reported in the query execution plans, to help improve query performance troubleshooting.
+These rows negate the need to capture SET STATISTICS IO separately.
+These rows also allow you to see information related to a residual predicate push-down in a query plan.
 For more information, see knowledge base article KB3107397.